exercism/java/concepts/arrays/introduction.md

 As the compiler can now tell how many elements the array will have, the length can be omitted.

-Array elements can be assigned and accessed using a bracketed index notation:
+Array elements may be assigned and accessed using a bracketed index notation:

 ```java
 // Assign second element by index